flowground/amazonaws-com-transfer-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### TestIdentityProvider
-### If the <code>IdentityProviderType</code> of the server is <code>API_Gateway</code>, tests whether your API Gateway is set up successfully.
+> If the <code>IdentityProviderType</code> of the server is <code>API_Gateway</code>, tests whether your API Gateway is set up successfully.
 We highly recommend that you call this method to test your authentication method as soon as you create your server.
-By doing so, you can troubleshoot issues with the API Gateway integration to ensure that your users can successfully use the service.
+By doing so, you can troubleshoot issues with the API Gateway integration to ensure that your users can successfully use the service.<br/>

 #### Input Parameters
 * `Action` - _required_